mattiasw/ExifReader/README.md

 If you come here from the popular but now dead exif-js package, please let me know if you're missing anything from it and I will try to help you.
 Some notes:

--   Questions, bug reports, suggestions, and pull requests are very much welcome.
-If you've been using another Exif package you probably have some good insights on what's missing in this one.
 -   ExifReader has a different API, hopefully better. :-)
 -   XMP support in exif-js does not seem perfect.
 ExifReader should be a bit better on that part.